NamtaoProductions/namtao-com/src/site/notes/Misusing Macros for Fn and profit.md

 (By the way, the fix, as ever, is to do what clippy says, obey the compiler and turn the function into a const function)

-const functions are functions that are safe to execute in a const context, at compile time.
+Const functions are functions that are safe to execute in a const context, at compile time.
-They differ from rust macros by being much more limited in their side-effects.
+They differ from rust macros by being much more limited in their side effects.
 For example:

 ---
 # CONSTANT FUNCTIONS